18 March 2026

 What is a fractional marketing director?

-How it differs from other options
+How does it differ from other marketing support?

 It is worth being clear about what a fractional marketing director is not, because the market has a number of options that can look similar from the outside.

-Signs your business may need one
+Signs your business may need a fractional marketing director

 There is no single trigger, but the following situations consistently indicate that a business has reached the point where fractional marketing leadership makes sense.